albertopeisan/tb-cluster/README.md

 - **kubectl**: The Kubernetes command-line tool.
 - **Minikube**: The local Kubernetes cluster manager.

-## Setup a Multi-Node Minikube Cluster
+## Setup a multi-node Kubernetes cluster using minikube

 ### Step 1: Install Minikube and kubectl